nextflow-io/nextflow/docs/config.md

 `charliecloud.temp`
 : Mounts a path of your choice as the `/tmp` directory in the container.
 Use the special value `auto` to create a temporary directory each time a container is created.

-Read the {ref}`container-charliecloud` page to learn more about how to use Charliecloud containers with Nextflow.
+Read the `container-charliecloud` page to learn more about how to use Charliecloud containers with Nextflow.

-(config-conda)=

 ### Scope `conda`